wp-plugins/wordpoints/src/readme.txt

 == Description ==

+= Features =

 This plugin lets you create one or multiple types of points which you can use to reward your users by "hooking into" different user actions.

-You can currently award points to users for...
+You can currently award points to users for:

 * Registration
 * Comments - You can also have points removed if you delete a user's comment or mark it as spam.